 Jumping Down the Rabbit Hole - a Beginner's FAQ

 Welcome to the Created by Elsie B blog!
 We're so excited to add this feature to our community, giving us the opportunity to connect with our customers in a more personal way.
 You are the heart of this business, and we wouldn't be where we are today without the ongoing support of each of the fiber lovers that we get to rub virtual shoulders with every day.
-We have several things in the works that will allow you to showcase your work and allow us to individually feature the many members that love Elsie B fibers, so stay tuned!
+We have several things in the works that will allow you to showcase your work and allow us to individually feature the many customers who love Elsie B fibers, so stay tuned!

-As many of you may have guessed from our social media posts over the years, there are many pieces moving behind the scenes to make your fiber experience the very best possible when you visit us at Created by Elsie B. What might surprise you is that not everyone on our team is a fiber artist.
+As you may have guessed from our social media posts over the years, there are many pieces moving behind the scenes to make your fiber experience the very best possible when you visit us at Created by Elsie B. What might surprise you is that not everyone on our team is a fiber artist.
 (I know, right?!)
 For that reason and because we want this blog to be a comprehensive resource for both beginner and experienced fiber artists, we figured that starting with a beginner FAQ would be a fitting ribbon cutting for the Created by Elsie B blog.

 What is it that you make?